callumhardy/ACF-Instructions-Helper/README.md

 # Usage

-The plugin can be uploaded and activated as a Wordpress plugin or included directly in the theme by including `Description.php` in `functions.php`.
+The plugin can be uploaded and activated as a Wordpress plugin or the file `ACF_Instructions_Helper.php` can be included directly in the theme's function file.

 ## Wordpress back end